-Troop Counselors will arrive on your campsite at 12:30pm to begin guiding your Troop through the check-in process, including Health Checks and swim tests.
+Troop Counselors will arrive on your campsite at 1:00pm to begin guiding your Troop through the check-in process, including Health Checks and swim tests.

 A Unit Leader MUST check-in at the camp office between 1:00pm and 3:00pm.
 This is to make sure the camp has an accurate list of attendees and all fees are settled.
+The leader should not bring medical forms to the office since they are needed for medical rechecks at their campsite.
+The leader should bring hard copies of the following with them in order for the office to cross check and confirm information that was previously submitted: patrol names with counts as well as which special dietary needs (if any) are in each patrol.